Bogoboj Atanacković: Life

-Atanacković resumed his law studies, which he had begun at universities in Budapest and in Vienna, where he frequented the circle of Serbian romanticists, followers of Vuk Karadžić; he was friends with Đuro Daničić and poet Branko Radičević.
-As a result of his participation in the Serbian Movement of 1848 and at the May Assembly in Sremski Karlovci, he was forced to flee to Vienna and later to Paris, from where he travelled throughout France, Switzerland, Germany, England and Italy.
-He came to Novi Sad in 1851 and worked as a secretary of the Orthodox bishop, Platon Atanacković.
-He continued his literary work, which he had started during his studies in Vienna, and in 1852 he returned to Baja, where he opened a law office.
-He died in 1858 of tuberculosis.
-He was 32.
+He enrolled in law studies in Bratislava in 1844, and later continued them in Budapest and Vienna, where he was associated with Serbian Romantic circles influenced by Vuk Karadžić, and was acquainted with Đuro Daničić and Branko Radičević.
+Following his participation in the Serbian uprising of 1848 and the May Assembly in Sremski Karlovci, he left for Vienna and later Paris.
+He returned to Baja in 1849, and from 1850 travelled in several Western European countries, including France, Switzerland, Germany, the Netherlands and Italy.
+He moved to Novi Sad in 1851 and worked as secretary to the Orthodox bishop Platon Atanacković.
+In 1852 he returned to Baja and opened a law office.

+He died of tuberculosis in Baja in 1858, aged 32.